Why Brave Writer Works!

 Professional writing instruction usually starts with a person—what do you have to say?
 Let’s get it out as best we can, then we can mess with it and see what can be done to mold it into the kind of form that best suits the material.
 Brave Writer helps kids discover the power and play of language, and boosts their sense of pride in their work because it most often represents content which is meaningful and important to them.

 This is why our company name is Brave Writer not Brave Writing.
-We focus on writers—people—and the quirky process of up-chucking language from within and finding the best mode (genre) into which it can be shaped, and then to polish it and share it with others.
+We focus on writers—people—and the quirky process of pulling language from within and finding the best shape for it, and then to polish it and share it with others.

 Parents report that their kids who have taken our online classes and who’ve used our materials are ready to tackle any writing assignment as they get older because they feel confident in their powers to generate language and insight.
 In fact, they know they can write.